 Mongolian Ger Inner cover.
-Almost 100% of the time, it is made of thin white cotton fabric.
+It is made of white cotton fabric.

 Sheep wool felt insulation for the roof.
 In Mongolia, two layers of the felt are used during the winter, and one layer during warm seasons.
 There are lots of variety in quality for felts, especially when they are to be used in non-Mongolian climate.